RickTalken/kbdextension/README.md

     - kbdextension
 ```
 ### Partial Configuration
-This partial configuration disables the brackets markdown indicator and enables the braces markdown indicator with a custom css class for the `<kbd>` tag that it renders.
+This partial configuration example disables the brackets markdown indicator and enables the braces markdown indicator with a custom css class for the `<kbd>` tag that it renders.
 ```yaml
 extra_css:
     - css/extra.css